-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 If you see a page with a high bounce rate and no glaring issues immediately jump out to you, test it on your mobile phone.

-You can identify non-mobile-friendly pages at-scale using Google’s free Test My Site tool.

-You can also check for mobile issues in the Search Console and Lighthouse.
+You can also check for mobile issues in Google Search Console and Lighthouse.

-This can work in reverse too – make sure your site is easy to read and navigate in desktop, tablet, and mobile formats, and with accessibility devices.

-Google can give people quick answers through featured snippets and knowledge panels; you can give people the deep, interesting, interconnected content that’s a step beyond that.
+Google can give people quick answers through featured snippets and knowledge panels; you can give people deep, interesting, interconnected content that’s a step beyond that.

-Make sure your content compels people to click on further.
+Make sure your content compels people to click to explore other pages on your site if it makes sense.

 Provide interesting, relevant internal links, and give them a reason to stay.